domschl/ALU_Net/README.md

 tensorboard --logdir /Volumes/GoogleDrive/My\ Drive/Colab\ Notebooks/ALU_Net/logs
 ```

+Note: This option is now disabled by default (`MLEnv.init_paths(og_to_gdrive=False)`), because Google copy performance between colab and drive is catastrophicaly slow.

 ### TPU Notes

 - *Saving state*: Saving TPU with Colab notebooks is a challenge.
 Saving complete models (via `keras.Model.save`)is not supported just with Colab & TPU.
 It is possible to export the weights (`keras.Model.get_weights`), import them into a model in CPU-scope and save there: `cpu_model.set_weights(tpu_model.get_weights()); cpu_model.save_weights(weights_filename)`.
 So far I couldn't figure out a similar method for preserving optimizer state.